 A quick scrub once a week with a disposable toilet scrubber can prevent your toilet from developing into a huge mess.
-Mop the floors every week or two if possible, and swap out your towels for new ones on a regular basis to prevent bacterial growth.
-Professionally clean the tile surfaces in your bathrooms a couple of times a year to keep them free from dirt, grime and bacteria build-up.
+Mop the floors every week or two if possible, and swap out your towels for new ones on a regular basis.
+Professionally clean the tile surfaces in your bathrooms a couple of times a year to keep them free from dirt, grime and build-up.

 Hallways and Entrances

 In areas where you have a particularly high amount of foot traffic, you’ll want to pay special attention to carpets and rugs.
 Dirt and dust tend to accumulate around doorways leading outside, and from there, it can get tracked to every other room in the house.
 Do a simple sweep around the entrance every couple of days to catch any dust before it accumulates and spreads.
 Vacuum hallways and heavy foot-traffic areas slightly more often than your main rooms, because dirt can build up, dulling the look of your carpets.
 Make sure to dust around and behind wall art, and don’t forget to dust behind running tables and other hallway furniture.